divesresearch/dives-website/content/english/blog/typescript.md

 I am not aware of any methodical research comparing typescript and javascript when it comes to productivity (if you know one, please let me know).
-Which means that the best we can do is to go over some of the most popular arguments regarding the matter.
+Which means that the best we can do is to go over some of the most popular claims regarding the matter.
 I will first examine some of the usual claims that are presented for the sake of using typescript, and then provide some reasons about why one still might not want to use it.

 # Why use TypeScript?